willmcgugan/inthing/docs/events.rst

 Events
 ======

-Inthing supports a variety of event types, and more are being added.
-Most of them have common fields; for instance all events will have a ``title`` and probably a ``description``.
+Inthing supports a variety of **event types**, which display different kinds of information (text, code, images etc) on your stream.

-When you successfully post an event (with one of the event methods below), you will get back a :class:`inthing.Result` object, which contains a ``url`` attribute, and a :func:`inthing.Result.browse` method which will open a browser at the event url.
+When you successfully post an event with one of the methods in :class:`inthing.Stream`, you will get back a :class:`inthing.Result` object, which contains a ``url`` attribute, and a :func:`inthing.Result.browse` method.

 Here's an example of using the ``Result`` object::